oookoook/spider-trait-database/docs/data-submission.md

   + `2007-11-13/15` - some time in the interval between 13 November 2007 and 15 November 2007.
 + `reference_abbrev` - Unique identifier linking to the list of references.
 This column is used only in special cases as reference abbreviations are generated during the review process (see the [dedicated section in the Data Editor How To](editor-howto.md#creating-new-entites-references-locations-methods-traits---editors-only)).
 + `reference` - **Mandatory** (if no `reference_abbrev` is provided).
 Reference related to the trait, preferentially in the format used in the world spider catalog.
 Examples:
-  + Journal: `Thaler, K. & Plachter, H. (1983).
-Spinnen aus Höhlen der Fränkischen Alb, Deutschland (Arachnida: Araneae: Erigonidae, Linyphiidae).
-Senckenbergiana Biologica 63: 249-263.`
-  + Book: `Yaginuma, T. (1962).
-The spider fauna of Japan.
-Arachnological Society of East Asia Osaka, 74 pp.`
-  + Book Chapter: `Pickard-Cambridge, O. (1891).
-Arachnida.
-Araneida.
-In: Biologia Centrali-Americana, Zoology.
-London 1, 73-88.`
-  + Website: `World Spider Catalog (2019).
-World Spider Catalog.
-Version 20.5.
-Natural History Museum Bern, online at http://wsc.nmbe.ch, accessed on {date of access}.`
+  + Journal article: `Elias DO, Hebets EA, Hoy RR & Mason AC.
+2005.
+Seismic signals are crucial for male mating success in a visual specialist jumping spider (Araneae: Salticidae).
+Animal Behaviour 69(4): 931–938.`
+  + Book: `Preston-Mafham R. 1990.
+The Book of Spiders and Scorpions.
+London, Quantum Books.`
+  + Chapter in a Book: `Nentwig W. 1987.
+The prey of spiders.
+In Nentwig W (Ed.),  Ecophysiology of Spiders.
+Berlin, Springer-Verlag, pp. 249–263.`
+  + Internet Document: `Norton R. 2006.
+How to train a cat to operate a light switch [Video file].
+Http://www.youtube.com/watch?v=Vja83KLQXZs, accessed on 13.4.2020 v 11:06`
 + `reference_doi` - DOI of the reference.
 + `row_link` - Used for multidimensional data, i.e. use same numbers for rows that contain data from same individuals or populations obtained in the same context.
 + `location_abbrev` - Unique identifier linking to the list of known locations.
 This column is used only in special cases as reference abbreviations are generated automatically during the review process.
-+ `location_lat` - The geographic latitude of the geographic center of a Location.
++ `latitude` / `location_lat`  - The geographic latitude of the geographic center of a Location.
 Preffered format is  decimal degrees, using the spatial reference system WGS84.
 Positive values are north of the Equator, negative values are south of it.
 Legal values lie between -90 and 90, inclusive.
 Other widely used formats are also parsed correctly.
-Examples: `45.74`, `-37.22285`.
+Examples: `45.74`, `-37.22285`, `27° 43′ 31.796″ N`,`27° 43' 31.796" N`, `27°43'31.796"N`, `27 43 31.796 N`, `- 27° 43′ 31.796″`,`- 27° 43' 31.796"`, `-27°43'31.796"`, `+27 43 31.796`, `27° 43.529933333333′ N`, `- 27° 43.529933333333′`, `27.725499°`, `27.725499`, `27.725499 N`,  `+27.725499`, `-27.725499`.
-+ `location_lon` - The geographic longitude of the geographic center of a Location.
++ `longitude` / `location_lon` - The geographic longitude of the geographic center of a Location.
 Preffered format is decimal degrees, using the spatial reference system WGS84.
 Positive values are east of the Greenwich Meridian, negative values are west of it.
 Legal values lie between -180 and 180, inclusive.
 Other widely used formats are also parsed correctly.
 Examples: `102.478922`, `-0.4767`.
-+ `location_precision` - A decimal representation of the precision of the coordinates given in the `location_lat` and `location_lon`.
+Form more format examples, see the latitude examples above.
+For latitude, `E` and `W` are accepted instead of `N` and `S`.
-+ `location_altitude` - Altitude above the sea level in meters.
++ `altitude` / `location_altitude` - Altitude above the sea level in meters.
 Integer.
 Examples: `700`, `3462`.
-+ `location_locality` - The original textual description of the place.
++ `locality` / `location_locality` - The original textual description of the place.
 Examples: `Municipality of Helsinki`, `small hill close to the river`, `Mount Fuji`.
-+ `location_country_code` - The standard code for the country.
++ `country_code` / `location_country_code` - The standard code for the country.
 Both two-character and three-chartacter codes are recognized.
-Examples: `CZ`, `IT`, `BR`, `CZE`.
+Examples: `CZE`, `DEU`, `CZ`, `IT`, `BR`.
-+ `location_habitat_global` - A description of the global habitat based on [IUCN habitats](https://www.iucnredlist.org/resources/habitat-classification-scheme).
-Examples: `Savanna - Dry`.
-+ `location_habitat` - Verbatim description of the habitat.
++ `habitat` / `location_habitat` - Verbatim description of the habitat.
 Examples: `forest`, `grassland`, `cave`, CORINE habitat code.
-+ `location_microhabitat` - Verbatim description of the microhabitat.
++ `microhabitat` / `location_microhabitat` - Verbatim description of the microhabitat.
 Examples: `under stones`, `ground`, `canopy`.
-+ `location_stratum` - Verbatim description of the stratum.
-Examples: `subterranean`, `epigean`, `under water`, `arboreal`, index of verticality.
-+ `location_note` - Any note related to information provided.
++ `note` - Any note related to information provided.
 Examples: Habitat classification according to CORINE, index of verticality based on the COBRA protocol, altitude is not precise.

 ### Additional validity requirements